VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

     }
 }
 {% endhighlight %}
-This way we can break a retain cycle.
+This way we can break the retain cycle.

 ## Experimental ARC optimization
 Also need to mention that since Xcode 13 a new experimental compiler optimization `Optimize Object Lifetimes` is available.
 As Apple says: